1. Introduction

 As with a professional race, it's not just the engine that guarantees performance .
 It is the behind -the -scenes strategy, real -time adjustments and thin tuning with the team that make a difference.
 It is this role we assume with each client: being the partner who anticipates scenarios and transforms the infrastructure as a real result !

-5. Strategies for optimizing cloud costs and how skyone can help
+5. Strategies to optimize cloud costs and how Skyone can help

 Reducing cloud costs goes beyond turning off resources or renegotiating contracts.
 It involves rethinking how the infrastructure is used, monitored and adjusted - continuously, intelligently and strategically.